 We are not responsible for the actions of these organizers or people they may appoint to manage events, with respect to your personal data.
 We offer organizers the opportunity to set personalised Privacy Policies for them to detail the use of the data they may read on our service platform.

 It is important that you review the applicable policies of the organizer before providing personal data or other information.
-Also, if you are a member of an organizer's organization using our service platform, your personal data will be available to the organizer and to people they may appoint to manage events.
+Also, if you are part of an organization using our service platform, your personal data will be available to the event managers and to people they may appoint to manage events.